e-gov/DHX-adapter/docs/GUIDE.md

 memberClass | GOV | GOV- Goverment, COM - commercial.
 In case of intermediary, it contains mediator memberClass. memberCode | 70000001 | organization registration code.
 In case of intermediary, it contains mediator's registration code, not mediated organization (representee) registration code. subsystemCode | DHX or DHX.adit |Sub-system code.
 Must start with DHX.
 In general just `DHX`.
-In case of intermediary, it contains mediator's subsystem code, not mediated organization (representee) subsystem code. name | Riigi infosüsteemide keskus | Organization or sub-system name.In case of intermediary, it contains mediator's name, not mediated organization (representee) name. representee.representeeCode | 70012121 | Mediated organization (representee) registration code. (used in case document is sended through intermediary) representee.representeeSystem |  DHX.subsystem | Mediated organization (representee) syb-system code.
+In case of intermediary, it contains mediator's subsystem code, not mediated organization (representee) subsystem code. name | Riigi infosüsteemide keskus | Organization or sub-system name.
+In case of intermediary, it contains mediator's name, not mediated organization (representee) name. representee.representeeCode | 70012121 | Mediated organization (representee) registration code. (used in case document is sended through intermediary) representee.representeeSystem |  DHX.subsystem | Mediated organization (representee) syb-system code.
 In general it is empty.
 If mediated organization has several subsystems, then subsystem code. representee.representeeName | Lasteaed Pallipõnn | Mediated organization (representee) name or its sub-system name